 Iskonawa Adornment

 Body designs were an important part of the Iskonawa people's celebrations and feasts, where they gathered with other familiar groups.
-These designs did not distinguish between men and women.
+These designs did not differ between men and women.
 Achiote is used to paint designs on the face, while Huito is used for body designs.

 Body painting among the Iskonawa, according to Neyra Perez, was represented by animals, and they did this before going hunting:

 Feather crowns were used by men at festivals or large celebrations.
-They were made of vegetable fibres obtained from tree barsk, and they also had yellow feathers from birds such as the Paucar.
+They were made of vegetable fibres obtained from tree bark, and they also had yellow feathers from birds such as the Paucar.
 These feathers were placed at the back of the crown.

 The use of crowns also differentiated the status of the people, as Felix Ochavano tells us: